As live in care grows in popularity it becomes increasingly of interest to people needing care.

 It isn’t right for everybody – so it’s very important to look at live in care in a realistic and holistic manner.

 If you plan on staying at home for an extended period of time will it still be suitable in years to come?
 For those living in a large or older property it’s important to think about whether modifications may need to be made.
+The cost associated with this can be one of the disadvantages of home based care.

 It’s worth bearing in mind that small properties or homes in need of renovation may need changes to be made in order to access live in care in the first place.